-For starters, accidents happen, and it is better to be covered than not.
+For starters, accidents happen, and it is better to be covered with insurance coverage than not.
 While living in your apartment complex, there are a whole host of things that could go wrong like your neighbor setting your common wall on fire or a friend coming over and injuring themselves while at your home.
-Since things like this are out of your control, having insurance will help protect your belongings as well as yourself and your guests.
+Since things like this are out of your control, having Michigan renters insurance will help protect your belongings as well as yourself and your guests.

 A homeowner’s insurance policy does not protect you when you rent or lease a home